digitalocean/supabase-on-do/README.md

 ```

 1. After cloning the repo, our next step is to build a snapshot of the Droplet we will be running, by following the documentation in the [packer directory](./packer).
-2. And after we will deploy our resources using terraform as specified [here](./terraform).
+2. Finally we will deploy our resources using terraform as specified [here](./terraform).

 ## _TLDR_
 _Or the - I didn't want to read the next sections, just give me the commands to run, I trust you - version_